droc101/raytracer-c/Docs/BUILDING.WINDOWS.md

 ### Setup

-You will need cmake and gcc installed.
+You will need [MSYS2 mingw64](https://www.msys2.org/) with cmake and gcc installed.
 No other compilers are guaranteed to work.

 Make sure you have [FindSDL2.cmake](https://github.com/tcbrindle/sdl2-cmake-scripts/blob/master/FindSDL2.cmake) and [FindSDL2_mixer.cmake](https://github.com/tcbrindle/sdl2-cmake-scripts/blob/master/FindSDL2_mixer.cmake) in your CMake modules directory.
 You need Python 3 (as the command `python`) with PIL or Pillow installed to run the asset compression script (required to build)